chernivtsijs/made-in-ukraine/README.md

 If these conditions are met, feel free to open a PR!

-## Ukrainian open source maintainers in the wild
+## Connect with Ukrainian OSS maintainers

 * Bluesky Starter Pack: [Ukrainian FOSS maintainers and their projects](https://bsky.app/starter-pack/webknjaz.me/3lbt5nu3vw22b)